 The results showed an interesting U-shaped developmental pattern.
 16-month-olds with high vocabulary as well as 28-month-olds showed the predicted pattern, demonstrating abilities to use the syntactic frames to correctly infer the meaning of the novel noun.
 However, 19-montholds looked longer at the patient object in both conditions, suggesting that they treated the preposition frame sentences in the same way as the verb frame sentences.
-This is in fact a natural outcome if 19-month-olds incrementally project the verb argument structure upon hearing the verb, which leads to a prediction that a direct object NP should be present in the upcoming input (Borovsky et al., 2010; Mani & Huettig, 2011).
+Lidz et al. argued that the comprehension behavior of 19-month-olds follows from a) incremental prediction of verb arguments, and b) failure to revise this prediction when the input is incompatible with the argument prediction.
+If 19-month-olds incrementally project the verb argument structure upon hearing the verb, which leads to a prediction that a direct object NP should be present in the upcoming input (Borovsky et al., 2010; Mani & Huettig, 2011).
 This object NP prediction is compatible with verb frame sentences, but is incompatible with the preposition frame sentences, in which the verb is followed by a preposition.
-White et al. argued that 19-month-olds' prediction of direct object NP still persists due to difficulties to revise the incrementally generated expectation.
-This explanation implies that 16-month-olds do not incrementally generate the verb-driven expectation in the same way as 19-month-olds, and at 28 months, infants have presumably learned to override the argument expectation.
+Lidz et al. argued that 19-month-olds' prediction of direct object NP still persists due to difficulties to revise the incrementally generated expectation.
+This explanation implies that 16-month-olds do not incrementally generate the verbdriven expectation in the same way as 19-month-olds, and at 28 months, infants have presumably learned to override the argument expectation.

-White et al. conducted additional experiments to test this explanation.
+Lidz et al. conducted additional experiments to test this explanation.
 First, the target sentences were changed to include both a direct object and an instrument (e.g., pushing the tig with that thing vs. pushing that thing with the tig); here, the patient NP prediction from the verb argument structure is met in either condition, and thus should allow 19-month-olds to use the preposition frame without having to struggle with the unsatisfied expectation.
 Second, they removed the hypothesized verb expectation effect by using a novel verb in addition to a novel noun (e.g., meeking the tig vs. meeking with the tig), as the lack of argument structure knowledge for such novel verbs should prevent infants from generating any expectations.
 In both of these experiments, 19-month-olds successfully used the verb frame and preposition frame like older children, suggesting that the difficulties in revising the object NP expectation were indeed responsible for the incorrect noun learning in the original study.